kubernetes/test-infra/triage/README.md

 the correct format and passes them automatically to `triage`.
 (File formats are listed below.)
 However, summarization can be run directly with the following flags:
 - `builds`: a path to a JSON file containing build information
-- `tests`: a space-delimited series of paths to file containing test informatiob
 - `previous` (optional): a path to a previous output which can be used to maintain consistent cluster IDs
 - `owners` (optional): a path to a file that maps SIGs to the labels they own (see [Methodology](#methodology));